MarcoMen-Temp/Project18/README.md

   ### Initial Plan

-My initial plan involved everything  already presented in this project with an additional algorithms for claculating SVM and KNN (*by importing modules from sklearn package*),as described in: "https://www.kaggle.com/kamrankausar/iris-dataset-ml-and-deep-learning-from-scratch" and "https://machinelearningmastery.com/machine-learning-in-python-step-by-step/"
+My initial plan involved everything  already presented in this project with an additional algorithms for claculating SVM and KNN (*by importing modules from sklearn package*),as described in: "https://www.kaggle.com/kamrankausar/iris-dataset-ml-and-deep-learning-from-scratch" and "https://machinelearningmastery.com/machine-learning-in-python-step-by-step/".
+Additionally,have one file for the calculations and all the graphs plotted within that same file.

   ### Final Project

 I decided  against including the SVM and KNN, as all of the objectives were reached by calculating the summary of desciptive statistics and the graphs plotted were sufficient to demonstrate to the  users the results of the analysed data.
+As for the second point mentioned above, I concluded that too much time was being used on my machine to do everything in one file.
+So, I assumed it would be a similar event on other machines.

+I then decided to have one file for the calculation and histogram ( using Matplotlib ) without colour distinction ( default lightblue );
+another file for the plots( with a matrix ) with colour distinction ( using Seaborn ); and the boxerplots on a separate file

 Overall, the main objectives and learning outcomes were achived by me,and they include:
   - Basic understanding of technical knowledge,skills and tools available for data analysis